hayeong922/final_projec_info_viz/readme.md

 * static: some source files and documentations
 * csv_generate.py: py code used to generate the final csv file
 * topic.model.py: py code used to get most possible topic of each tweets, the output is topic.csv
+* collect.py: collecte twitter data
+* cofig.py: should edit to run collect.py
+* build_model.py: build mode for word2vec and pca and save it in pkl form
+* tokenizer.py: tokenize the input of tweet
+* new_test: compute sentiment score, and convert tweet into 2 coordinates using PCA
 * tst.csv: the integrated data file used as input of visualization code

 ## Run the Code